ibm-cloud-docs/containers/getting-started.md

   * [**Writer** or **Manager** service role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}}.
   * [**Administrator** platform role](/docs/containers?topic=containers-users#platform) for Container Registry at the account level.

-To create a standard VPC on Classic cluster:
+To create a standard VPC cluster:

 1. [Create a Virtual Private Cloud (VPC) ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/vpc/provision/vpc) with a subnet that is located in the zone where you want to create the cluster.
 Make sure to attach a public gateway to your subnet so that you can access public endpoints from your cluster.
 This public gateway is used later on to access container images from DockerHub.
 2. From the [{{site.data.keyword.containerlong_notm}} dashboard ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/kubernetes/clusters), click **Create cluster**.